mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 In passive reinforcement learning our **objective** is to use the available information to **estimate the utility function**.
 How to do it?

 The first thing the robot can do is to **estimate the transition model**, moving in the environment and keeping track of the number of times an action has been correctly executed.
 Once the transition model is available the robot can use either value iteration or policy iteration to get the utility function.
-In this sense, there are different techniques which can find out the transition model making use of Bayes rule and maximum likelihood estimation.
+In this sense, there are different techniques to find out the transition model making use of Bayes rule and maximum likelihood estimation.
 Russel and Norvig mention these techniques in chapter 21.2.2  (Bayesian reinforcement learning).
-The problem of this approach should be evident: **estimating the values of a transition model can be expensive**.
+The problem of this approach is evident: **estimating the values of a transition model can be expensive**.
 In our 3x4 world it means to estimate the values for a 12x12x4 (states x states x actions) table.
-Moreover certain actions and some states can be extremely unlikely, making the entries in the transition table hard to estimate.
-Here I will focus on another technique which directly estimates the utility function without using the transition model, I am talking about the **Monte Carlo method**.
+Moreover certain actions and some states can be very unlikely, making the entries in the transition table hard to estimate.
+Here I will focus on another technique, able to estimate the utility function without the transition model, the **Monte Carlo method**.

 The Monte Carlo method
 --------------------------

 The Monte Carlo (MC) method was used for the first time in 1930 by [Enrico Fermi](https://en.wikipedia.org/wiki/Enrico_Fermi) who was studying neutron diffusion.
 Fermi did not publish anything on it, the modern version is due to [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam) who invented it during the 1940s at Los Alamos.
-The idea behind MC is simple: using randomness to solve problems.
-For example it is possible to use MC to estimate a multidimensional definite integral, a technique which is called [MC integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration).
+The idea behind MC is simple: just use randomness to solve a problem.
+For example, it is possible to use MC to estimate a multidimensional definite integral, a technique called [MC integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration).
 In artificial intelligence we can use MC tree search to find the best move in a game.
-The [DeepMind AlphaGo](https://deepmind.com/research/alphago/) defeated the Go world champion Lee Seedol using MC tree search combined with convolutional networks and deep reinforcement learning.
+[DeepMind AlphaGo](https://deepmind.com/research/alphago/) defeated the Go world champion Lee Seedol using MC tree search combined with convolutional networks and deep reinforcement learning.
 Later on in this series we will discover how it was possible.
 The **advantages of MC methods over the dynamic programming approach** are the following:

-1. MC allow learning optimal behaviour **directly from interaction** with the environment.
+1. MC allows learning optimal behaviour **directly from interaction** with the environment.
 2. It is easy and efficient to **focus** MC methods on small **subset of the states**.
-3. MC can be used with **simulations** (sample models)
+3. MC can be used with **simulations** (sample models).

 During the post I will analyse the first two points.
 The **third point** is less intuitive.
 In many applications it is easy to simulate episodes but it can be extremely difficult to construct the transition model required by the dynamic programming techniques.
-In all these cases the MC method rules.
+In all these cases, MC methods rules.

 Now let's go back to our **cleaning robot** and let's see what does it mean to apply the MC method to this scenario.
-As usual the robot starts at state (1, 1) and it follows its internal policy.
+As usual the robot starts in state (1, 1) and it follows its internal policy.
 At each step it records the reward obtained and saves an history of all the states visited until reaching a terminal state.
-We call an **episode** the sequence of states from the starting state to the terminal state.
-Now let's suppose that our robot recorded the following three episodes:
+We define an **episode** the sequence of states from the starting state to the terminal state.
+Let's suppose that our robot recorded the following three episodes:

 ![Passive Model-Free RL Monte Carlo Three Episodes]({{site.baseurl}}/images/reinforcement_learning_model_free_monte_carlo_three_episodes_fast.gif){:class="img-responsive"}

 The robot followed its internal policy but **an unknown transition model perturbed the trajectory** leading to undesired states.
 In the first and second episode, after some fluctuation the robot eventually reached the terminal state obtaining a positive reward.
 In the third episode the robot moved along a wrong path reaching the stairs and falling down (reward: -1.0).
-The following is another representation of the three episodes, useful if you are reading the pdf version of the post.
+The following is another representation of the three episodes:

 ![Passive Model-Free RL Monte Carlo Three Episodes]({{site.baseurl}}/images/reinforcement_learning_model_free_monte_carlo_three_episodes_linear.png){:class="img-responsive"}

 Each occurrence of a state during the episode is called **visit**.
-The concept of visit is important because it permits defining two different MC approaches:
+The concept of visit defines two different MC approaches:

 1. **First-Visit MC**: $$ U^{\pi}(s) $$ is defined as the average of the returns following the *first visit* to $$ s $$ in a set of episodes.